Mr-Fluuff/StellarRolesAU/README.md

 - Shield will protect your target for a short duration, causing the first attack made against them to fail and put the attacker's kill on a five second cooldown.
 - The shield is ONLY visible to the Romantic, no one else.
 -If at any point your selected target is killed or assassinated, your role will immediately change into the "Vengeful Romantic" role.
--The Vengeful Romantic CAN be assassinated
--The Vengeful Romantic's 'Shield' button is replaced with a 'Kill' button.
--This kill button behaves exactly like a sheriff's kill button but instead of misfiring on crewmates, this kill will misfire on everyone but the person who killed or assassinated your love.
-It starts on cooldown, matching base impostor cooldown.

 ### Game Options
 | Name | Description |